|Business Rating:||3.3 / 5|

 In addition, the Spark Miles Select card stands out from other business cards by offering less expensive terms than many of its competitors.
 For example, it doesn’t charge a foreign transaction fee and charges just 3 percent for cash advances.
 Many business cards, by contrast, charge companies at least 4 to 5 percent to withdraw cash using a credit card.

-Meanwhile, the Spark card’s minimum APR of 14.74 percent is slightly higher than the average minimum business card APR.
+Meanwhile, the Spark card’s minimum APR of 13.99 percent (variable) is slightly higher than the average minimum business card APR.
 However, it’s still relatively low.
-The most cardholders can be charged is 22.74 percent.
-The Spark Miles Select card does charge a big penalty APR of 30.90 percent, though, so you’ll want to avoid it if your company’s finances are fragile.
+The most cardholders can be charged is 23.99 percent (variable).
+The Spark Miles Select card does charge a big penalty APR of 29.40 percent (variable), though, so you’ll want to avoid it if your company’s finances are fragile.

 Like many business cards, the Spark Miles Select card also offers a number of free business tools that make tracking expenses and monitoring employee spending simpler and more convenient.
 For example, it offers a quarterly and year-end summary of your business card spending that you can use to get a bird’s eye view of your expenses.